ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 #### Technical info:

-*ActivityDayLoad()* - reworked version of StartLoadingBlotter(); g_BlotterNextLoadURL is cleared to prevent further loading; Blotter_RemoveDuplicates() removed to prevent hiding duplicates, which may hide an event when sorted by user; uses only requested day as a parameter, with base URL being in the function.

-In *ActivityParse* links are cycled through, because their position in page source isn't constant depending on the event; some events contain additional links, which should be skipped; regexp is used to check for link text - avatar links contain new lines & tabs instead of being empty; \w doesn't work with russian - apparently russian doesn't have letters.

 *ActivityList* contains sorted activity, stored by author's ID; has additional fields for author's name & activity type (.Name & .Type respectively).

+*BaseURL* is used for links for profile related resources; it's gotten from g_BlotterNextLoadURL, because http://steamcommunity.com/my/ & http://steamcommunity.com/profiles/ doesn't work with the calendar - probably because of the redirect, each month loading attempt loads current month.
+I don't know why I prefered to get URL this way instead of window.location.href.
+Probably more cool.

 *ActivityCalendarLoad()* - reworked version of calChangeMonth(), calling ActivityCalendarFill() instead of calChangeReceive() and with calChangeMonthExtraFunc removed as superfluous.

 *ActivityCalendarFill()* - reworked version of calChangeReceive(), changing links of month navigation & day elements; new Element() used instead of document.createElement(); probably will change or add an option for week start.

-*BaseURL* is used for links for profile related resources; it's gotten from g_BlotterNextLoadURL, because http://steamcommunity.com/my/ & http://steamcommunity.com/profiles/ doesn't work with the calendar - probably because of the redirect, each month loading attempt loads current month.
+*ActivityDayLoad()* - reworked version of StartLoadingBlotter(); g_BlotterNextLoadURL is cleared to prevent further loading; Blotter_RemoveDuplicates() removed to prevent hiding duplicates, which may hide an event when sorted by user; uses only requested day as a parameter, with base URL being in the function.

+In *ActivityParse* links are cycled through, because their position in page source isn't constant depending on the event; some events contain additional links, which should be skipped; regexp is used to check for link text - avatar links contain new lines & tabs instead of being empty; \w doesn't work with russian - apparently russian doesn't have letters.

+In *ActivityParse()* the ending script is parsed, which is appended after all activity to replace dynamic (store, community & YouTube) links with actual dynamic content.
+Then the replacements, which it should've made, are performed.
+IMO making all replacements right away, instead of separately for each link on load, is more efficient.
+Replacement content is also unescaped because for some reason it isn't on regular addition.
+Then all content is sorted by author ID, and ActivityList is filled.

+*ActivityContentShow()* uses a "hack" to make scripts from activity work.
+If added as is, they don't trigger, so instead they're removed from activity to separate element and then readded.
+Main problem I had was with scripts which are responsible for comment input & emoticon selection.
+They weren't executed with any combination of addition.
+I suspect that might be related to them being escaped.
+I also suspect that I overlooked some easier way.

 Some of the URLs are hardcoded in functions, which is probably not the most compatible way.